-Two nights' accommodation in cabin at the husky camp, five nights' accommodation in combination of wilderness cabins along the route and tent/snow bivouac.
+Two nights' accommodation in cabin near the husky kennels, five nights' accommodation in combination of wilderness cabins along the route and tent/snow bivouac.
 Cabin accommodation during the tour is simple but cosy and comfortable, with no electricity or running water in the wilderness cabins.
 Everyone assists with tasks such as fetching water, chopping wood, preparing meals, etc.

 Accommodation at the husky camp is in 2-person twin rooms.
 Sleeping accommodation on nights at cabins along the route is shared.
 Cabins have bunk beds/sleeping lofts.

 Guests have access to sauna and shower for nights at the guest house.

 Guest cabin for start/end of tours and optional extra nights

 All meals from lunch on arrival day to breakfast on departure day (breakfast, lunch, dinner + coffee/snacks, etc).
 Please let us know if you have any special dietary requirements.

 Equipment and Clothing:

 - All necessary equipment during dog sledding tour including sleds with own dogsled team.
 Each participant drives their own sled with 4-6 Alaskan Huskies.

 - Warm winter clothing for all activities: snowscooter overalls, winter boots (Macboots), hat and gloves (Hestra Army Leather Expedition Mittens).